 Research My research is in analytic and set theoretic topology and topological dynamics.
-My particular interests include (in no particular order): generalised metric spaces and monotonicity; Dowker spaces and normality in products; the role of the Axiom of Choice in topology; the construction of counterexamples; topological dynamics; topologies making given mappings continuous; the structure of omega-limit sets; symbolic dynamics of tent maps.
-I collaborate with a number of colleagues and friends around the world including Auckland, Bristol, Krakow, Oxford, Texas and Toronto.
+My particular interests include (in no particular order): generalised metric spaces and monotonicity; the construction of counterexamples; topological dynamics; non-metric dynamics; topologies making given mappings continuous; the structure of omega-limit sets; symbolic dynamics of tent maps; shadowing.
+I collaborate with a number of colleagues and friends around the world including Birmingham, Oxford, Mexico, New Zealand, Poland and the US.

 If you are interested in studying for a postgraduate degree with me, please e-mail me: firstname.lastname@example.org (my contact details are on my homepage ).
 There is a lively postgraduate maths group in Birmingham and we encourage applications from around the world.
 For details of postgraduate courses and how to apply, see the School's Admissions web pages.

 Publications: If you know some general topology and dynamics you can get a better idea of the sort of things I am interested in by looking at a list of my publications and preprints.
 You can find pdfs of most of my papers here.
 There are also some other publications listed there such as the web resource Being a Professional Mathematician that I helped create with Tony Mann from the University of Greenwich.
 There is also a YouTube video of me talking about what you can do with a maths degree.